Swire Pacific unit workers strike, call for HK leader to step down

-HONG KONG, Sept 29 (Reuters) - About 200 workers at Swire Beverage, a unit of Hong Kong conglomerate Swire Pacific and a major bottler for The Coca-Cola Company, went on strike on Monday in support of pro-democracy protesters in the city, a union representative said.
+HONG KONG (Reuters) - About 200 workers at Swire Beverage, a unit of Hong Kong conglomerate Swire Pacific and a major bottler for The Coca-Cola Company, went on strike on Monday in support of pro-democracy protesters in the city, a union representative said.

 The workers are also demanding the city’s leader step down, the representative said.